Dare to be stupid!

 Statement

-I am intrigued with everything, in awe of all, and amazed by the endless intricacies and idiosyncrasies in this world perceived and imagined.
-The simple and mundane wonders, the things that glow, furry critters, the little hidden things in nooks and under rocks, the reality and illusions of the present time, the past and future, the journeys of life, ancient smells, the behavior of light.
-I often discover that everyday things are full of profound wonder and even bizarre - a circus of strangeness.
-We often fear what is strange and cloak ourselves in social pretense.
+I am intrigued with everything, in awe of all, and amazed by endless subtleties and strangeness in this world perceived and imagined.
+The simple and mundane wonders, things that glow, furry critters, hidden things in nooks or under rocks, the reality and illusions of the present time, the past and future, the journeys of life, ancient smells, the behavior of light.
+Everyday things are full of profound wonder and even the bizarre - a circus of "quirk, strangeness, and charm".
+We often fear what is strange and cloak ourselves in some social pretense.
 I wonder why?
 Maybe it’s fear of failure?
 Maybe it’s imposter syndrome?
 But why?
 Some folks would rather die than be exposed and humiliated.
+But what if humiliation is the doorway to Peace and Truth?

-On a smaller level, we often hide behind a mask just so people will respect us or like us or not hurt us.
+On a smaller level, maybe it's that we hide behind a mask just so people will respect us or like us or not hurt us.
 Maybe we fear losing face because we are afraid of being the student, that someone may become our master.
 The truth, I think, is that we are all teachers and students.
 Shepherds and sheep.
+And besides, getting things that way is just silly.

 user focused